GregSchiemer/SatGam/README.md

 * no certificate warning appears
 * the page loads normally

-###Android Installation
+**Android Installation**

 Steps vary slightly depending on Android version and manufacturer.

-Step 1 — Transfer the certificate
+1. — Transfer the certificate
 * Email
 * USB
 * AirDrop equivalent
 * Download from server

-Step 2 — Install the certificate
+2. — Install the certificate
 1. Open Settings
 2. Go to: